The First Christians: Jewish or Something New?

 1. The First Christians Were Jewish

-Jesus' earliest followers—including Peter, James, and John—did not see themselves as starting a new religion.
+Jesus' earliest followers—including Peter, James, and John—did not think they were starting a “new religion.”
 They believed:

-✅ Jesus was the Messiah promised in the Hebrew Scriptures.
+✅ Jesus was the Messiah promised in the Hebrew Scriptures

-✅ The Torah and Jewish customs were still valid.
+✅ The Torah and Jewish customs were still valid

 A. The “Nazarenes” – The First Jewish Christians